 About the Artist

-Director John Helde (Seattle) began his career with the New York documentary-makers Maysles Films.
-As a film editor he worked with directors and producers such as Alan Rudolph, Robert Altman, Steve James, Julia Sweeney and Chris Eyre.
+John Helde (Seattle) is a director who began his career with the New York documentary-makers Maysles Films.
+As a film editor he worked with directors and producers such as Alan Rudolph, Robert Altman, Steve James, Julia Sweeney, and Chris Eyre.
 He has directed several shorts, including the award-winning Hello, starring Eric Stoltz, which is now on Hulu.com.
-Made in China, his debut feature-length documentary, is currently airing on the Documentary Channel, Hulu.com and SnagFilms.com.
+Made in China, his debut feature-length documentary, is currently airing on the Documentary Channel, Hulu.com, and SnagFilms.com.
 In 2008 he was awarded a Seattle Mayor’s Office of Arts & Cultural Affairs' CityArtist Project, and a new documentary, Field Work: A Family Farm, launched in 2012.
 Currently he is at work on a new feature comedy/drama, Open Doors, to be filmed in Seattle.

 Information included above was provided by artist at the time of application.